openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     type Matrix = number[][]
     let m: Matrix = [[1, 2], [3, 4], [5, 6]]

-All valid conversions are applied to an initializer expression, i.e., each initializer expression type must be compatible (see :ref:`Compatible Types`) with the array element type; otherwise, a compile-time error occurs.
+All valid conversions are applied to the initializer expression, i.e., each initializer expression type must be compatible (see :ref:`Compatible Types`) with the array element type; otherwise, a compile-time error occurs.